cicero7542/childcare_nyc/README.md

 ### NYC Child Care Capacity Over a Decade — OCFS

-> Available at: https://ocfs.ny.gov/programs/childcare/data/ or included in this repository under `data/raw/`
+> Available at: https://ocfs.ny.gov/programs/childcare/data/ or included in this repository

 The NY State Office of Children and Family Services publishes annual Child Care Facts and Figures reports tracking the number and capacity of licensed and registered child care programs statewide.
 Records were filtered to NYC providers and aggregated by year and program modality.
 The original data does not come structured for year-over-year analysis and was restructured using OpenRefine before analysis.